 This walk features Purple Mountain & Tomies Mountain which overlook Lough Leane to the North East & are seperated from Macgillycuddys Reeks by The Gap of Dunloe.
 Purple Mountain derives its name from the colour of the sandstone rock, which emits a purple hue under favourable light conditions ( 5-7 hours)

-An amazing challenge that crosses Ridges of Reeks- Corrab Tuahail (1039) Binn Chaorach (1010m) Catair na Feinne (1001m) onto Com Caili or Hags Glen.
-Our route will take us 800m/15km ascenting from Lough Eagher up Beenheragh treversing onto Carrauntoohil & leading us onto Caher.
+An amazing challenge that crosses Ridges of Reeks- Corran Tuahail (1039) Binn Chaorach (1010m) Catair na Feinne (1001m) onto Com Caili or Hags Glen.
+Our route will take us 800m/15km ascending from Lough Eagher up Beenkeragh treversing onto Carrauntoohil & leading us onto Caher.
 Introduction to scrambling is part of this day that will have you out for 6-9 hours of awe inspiring views from Irelands most specutular ridge line.

 Irelands Highest peak attracts people from all over the world to climb its lofty summit during walking holidays Ireland.
 Carrauntoohil or Carrauntouhill, in Irish Corran Tuathail meaning "Tuathals' sickle"

 On a fine day your views will extend to the far away mountains, lakes, farmlands & ocean of the surrounding area for as far as a hundred miles.
 Its a magnificent, rugged, scenice mountain to climb & an experience that one doesnt forget.
 We have over 8 differant routes to climb this mountain with our passionate, experinced guides & grades that suit beginner to the most experienced mountaineer throughout the year.
 4-7 hours (11 km)